 The Basin Reserve is ranked as one of the world’s top ten cricket venues, and known as one of New Zealand’s most picturesque and historic cricket grou...

-We are building a seawall along a section of Breaker Bay Road to protect the road, footpaths and nearby properties.
+We have built a seawall along a section of Breaker Bay Road to protect the road, footpaths and nearby properties.

 Celebrating Wellington as the capital city and acknowledging its national institutions.

 Wellington City Council has introduced a car share trial scheme to the Capital – and is seeking feedback on its draft Car Share Policy until 11 March ...

 We are working to make cycling safer and easier for everyone - from people on bikes and in buses, to those in cars.